skywalkerzhai/weizhai.github.io/_pages/about.md

   - /about.html
 ---

-Wei Zhai is currently a PhD candidate in Urban and Regional Planning at University of Florida.
-Wei  applies a multidisciplinary approach to bridge Spatial Data Science with Urban Resilience and Social Vulnerability, moving from data to information, knowledge, wisdom, and action.
+Wei Zhai currently a Ph.D candidate in Urban and Regional Planning at University of Florida.
+Wei also holds a dual master's degree in Electrical and Computer Engineering at UF.
+Prior to UF, Wei got a master's degree from Tsinghua University and bachelor's degree from Hunan University, both in urban planning.
+Wei is currently leading an AI for Earth Grant from Microsoft. <br/> Research Interests: Social Vulnerability, Urban resilience, Spatial Data Science, GeoAI, Transport Geography